BrandonWarrior/WorldWar2Trivia/README.md

 # Welcome to: World War II Trivia

 Welcome to the World War 2 Trivia Quiz project!
-This interactive quiz application is designed to test your knowledge about various aspects of World War 2 history.
+This interactive quiz is designed to test your knowledge about various aspects of World War 2 history.
 From key events and battles to influential figures and significant dates, challenge yourself with a series of questions and see how well you know this pivotal period in global history.
 My fascination with World War 2 has inspired me to create this quiz, as I find the complexities and stories of this era both compelling and crucial for understanding our past.
 Dive in and test your knowledge of a time that shaped the modern world.

 ![Am I responsive](docs/images/amiresponsive.png)